What Does Jesus Say About Having Leaders, Teachers and Pastors?

 Modern congregants of every denomination want to simply be assured their faith alone is all that is necessary; there are no hard choices thereafter to be saved.
 The pastors today do not preach repentance for salvation because they know Jesus failed to win over the greedy rich man whom Jesus told to give all his money to the poor and "come follow me."
 The man walked away from Jesus.
 (Matt 19:21.)
-'We won't let that happen,' the servile pastors of congregants who want only reaffirming messages preached.
-Instead, we tell that rich man to believe Jesus died for his sins and rose from the dead, and he will be saved!
+'We won't let that happen,' says the servile pastor of congregants whom he knows want only reaffirming messages preached that require no reform of life.
+Instead, 'we pastors of today' gladly tell that rich man to believe Jesus died for his sins and rose from the dead, and he will be saved!
 (1 Cor.15:1-10.)
 No works worthy of repentance are ever necessary!
 Rejoice!!!

 If the rich man gives us weekly donations to support our salary, he will hear regular assurances where he can sing "all is well with my soul."
 These words were written by Mr. Spafford (1828-88), a well-off rich professional.
 Spafford supported Dwight Moody who taught Spafford salvation was acquired for a song -- a cheap price.
 (Song of 1873 by Horatio Spafford.)
 As Moody Bible Institute boldly still proclaims, our salvation supposedly is "not dependent upon...works of righteousness to attain or sustain it" even though Jesus teaches the opposite in Mark 9:42-47, and again in Matt 5:28-29 and Matt 18:6-9.